By Alex Morgan 1 min read

 Strategic Tips for Recognising and Playing Poker Combinations

 1. Position Awareness: Your seat position relative to the dealer (position in poker) affects how aggressively you should play certain hands.
-Strong combinations like pocket Aces should be played more aggressively from late positions.
+Strong combinations like Pocket Aces should be played more aggressively from late positions.

 2. Hand Selection: Focus on Starting Hands that have high equity—such as high pairs (AA–QQ), Suited Connectors (J♥ 10♥), or suited aces.
 These hands have higher chances to form potent combinations.